 I’m a painter, potter and singer, and in my youth worked as an art therapist.
 I trained in counselling, group work and facilitation, and in the arts.
 I lead groups in a cooperative model, with a lot of sharing and interaction, which participants find empowering.
 We explore creative ways of working with traditional meditation, towards a natural spirituality accessible for people in our times.

 I lived for many years in ecovillages and other intentional communities.
 I’m a Transition Towns trainer, and involved in building community in my local Transition Town.
 I specialise in Inner Transition work called Heart and Soul, and social and spiritual permaculture.
 I’m part of the Environmental Advisory Group to Hutt City Council.

 the many strands in my life contribute to a vision of how we can embody a much needed paradigm shift to regenerative life-affirming partnership culture.
 My kind of mind links all kinds of things together into an overall pattern and vision.
 On this website are some of the areas I’ve put together so we can create a different world.
 I led workshops and meditation groups in all these areas.
 I draw on psychotherapy, ecopsychology, permaculture, ecofeminism, Mother Nature.

-She’s published a workbook “Storm Weathering for our Inner and Outer Climate’, and is working on several more books.
+I lived and taught in many countries.
+I’ve published a workbook “Storm Weathering for our Inner and Outer Climate’, and am working on several more books.

-Her main Buddhist teachers are Namgyal Rinpoche and Adzom Paylo Rinpoche.
-She also studied with Nagaboshi Tomio, Chimie Rigdzin Rinpoche, Kenpo Tsultrim Gyatso, and Lopon Tenzin Namdak of Yungdrung Bon.
+Her main Buddhist teachers are Adzom Paylo Rinpoche and Namgyal Rinpoche.
+She also studied with Nagaboshi Tomio, Cecilie Kwiat, Chimie Rigdzin Rinpoche, Kenpo Tsultrim Gyatso, and Lopon Tenzin Namdak of Yungdrung Bon.
 She has two degrees from Oxford University: MA in Greek, Latin and English literature and philosophy, and a Cert Fine Art.